spryker/spryker-shop-core/Bundles/ShoppingListWidget/src/SprykerShop/Yves/ShoppingListWidget/Theme/default/components/molecules/new-shopping-list/README.md

-Displays drop-down of shopping list and field for adding a new one.
+Displays a drop-down with shopping lists and a field for adding a new shopping list.